 IP67 |

-Waterproof up to 1 meter submersion |
+Waterproof up to 1 meter of immersion |

 Pond and swimming pool lighting |